dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 establish different restart handlers with the appropriate behavior.

-Regardless, when the restart handler finishes, it returns, and then its caller returns, and so on until the original ``signal`` function returns, at which point the program resumes work where it left off.
+Regardless, when the restart handler finishes, it returns, and then its caller returns, and so on until the original :drm:`signal` function returns, at which point the program resumes work where it left off.
 You cannot use restart handlers or conditions to escape the program's normal flow of control.
 For that, Dylan offers blocks.